stidd/curriculum17-18/advanced/units/unit8/README.md

 # Unit 8: Client Project

 ## Overview
-In this unit coders create a Client Project.
+In this unit, coders create a Client Project.
 Coders will work in pairs to create a project for a client based on a given set of API's.
-It is a culminating project that will incorporate all of the skills learned thus far and is intended to highlight some important aspects of goal setting and project management.
+This is a culminating project that incorporates all of the skills that have been taught in the course and is intended to highlight some important aspects of goal setting and project management.

 ## Important Links